Okay Things to Ask LB

 So what made you realize you were multiple?

-Our thoughts were in dialogue form, and tended to use the pronoun 'we' above 'I.' There were different voices, self-images, and personalities behind those thoughts.
-We would have conversations, manage different tasks, try to kill each other, and make references to each other in journals.
-And then there was the one time that suddenly our journal-writing started referring to Lollyanna in the third person and espousing a completely different viewpoint.
+Our thoughts were in dialogue form, and tended to use the pronoun we above I. There were different voices, self-images, and personalities behind those thoughts, and these patterns would last for years on end, with the personalities behind them growing and changing but still retaining a contiguous sense of identity.
+We would have conversations, manage different tasks, make group agreements, try to kill each other, and make references to each other in journals.
+And then there was the one time that suddenly our journal-writing started referring to our main fronter in the third person and espousing a completely different viewpoint.
 There's only so many years you can do that in denial.

 How long have you known you were multiple?

-We became multiple in 2000, and were aware of it, but refused to believe it or accept it until 2007.
+As far as we know, we became multiple in 2000, and were mostly aware of it, but refused to believe it or accept it until 2007.

 Do you think you might be faking it?